 How Do Snakes Hiss?

-To understand precisely how snakes make a hissing sounds, we’re going to need to understand the snake anatomy.
+To understand precisely how snakes make hissing sounds, you’re going to need to understand more about the basic snake anatomy.

-A snake’s glottis is located inside its mouth, underneath the tongue.
+Snakes have an organ, called the glottis, located underneath the tongue.
 It’s an extension of its trachea (windpipe).
 The glottis has 2 functions:

-- Respiration (breathing).
+- Respiration.
 Snakes use their nostrils for breathing.
-When they’re swallowing prey, this becomes difficult.
-Their prey is often substantial, and it stretches their mouths as they swallow.
+When the snake is swallowing prey, this becomes more difficult.
+Their prey is often large, and it stretches the mouth as it swallows.
 This is where the glottis comes in.
-Snakes can extend their glottis out of their mouth so that they can still breathe while eating a large meal.
+Snakes can extend their glottis out of their mouth so that they can still breathe while consuming prey.

 Do All Snakes Hiss?

 All snakes have a glottis.
 Without it, they wouldn’t be able to breathe properly while eating.
 And because they all have a glottis, all snakes possess the ability to hiss.
-However, that doesn’t necessarily mean that all snakes will choose to do it.
-Some snakes are more prone to hissing than others or hiss more loudly than others.
+However, that doesn’t necessarily mean that all snakes will choose to do so.
+Some snakes are more prone to hissing than others, or can hiss more loudly than others.

 Why Do Snakes Hiss?

-Snakes hiss, essentially, for protection.
-They developed the loud, menacing sound like a defense mechanism.
-Vipers and other venomous snakes use their hiss as a warning sound, to tell an approaching predator that they’re about to bite.
-A viper’s bite would be fatal to most animals, so it lets them know to back off.
+Snakes hiss for protection.
+They developed the loud, menacing sound as a defense mechanism.
+Vipers and other venomous snakes use their hiss as a warning sound to tell an approaching predator that they’re about to bite.

-Hissing has developed, however, even in non-venomous snakes.
-Zoologists believe that harmless snakes developed the hiss as a form of mimicry.
+Even non-venomous snakes will hiss.
+Zoologists believe that harmless snakes developed the hiss as a form of Batesian mimicry.
 By pretending to be venomous, predators are likely to leave them alone.
-Some snakes go to extreme lengths to mimic others (such as flattening their heads to imitate cobras or vipers).

-You may also be wondering: do snakes hiss to communicate with other snakes?
-The answer is no. The frequency (pitch) of a typical snake hiss ranges from 3,000 to 13,000 Hertz, according to research in the Journal of Experimental Zoology.
-This is outside the range of a snake’s hearing (approximately 80 to 1000 Hz).
+This frequency is outside the range of a snake’s hearing (about 80 to 1000 Hz).
 So, snakes can’t hear their own hisses or the hisses of other snakes.

 Why Does My Snake Hiss at Me?